-Amended §144.11(a) updates "director" to "division" and "commission" to "division."
-"Texas Workers' Compensation" has been added to make clear which act is being referenced.
+Amended §144.11(a) and (b)(7) update "director" to "division."
 These non-substantive changes are necessary for clarity and to reflect current regulatory structure and agency drafting style.

-Amended §114.11(b)(6) updates "commission" to "division."
-This non-substantive change is necessary to reflect current regulatory structure and agency drafting style.
+Amended §114.11(a) and (b)(6) updates "commission" to "division."
+These non-substantive changes are necessary to reflect current regulatory structure and agency drafting style.

-Amended §114.11(b)(7) updates "director" to "division."
-This non-substantive change is necessary to reflect current regulatory structure and agency drafting style.
+Amended § 114.11(a) adds "Texas Workers' Compensation" to make clear which act is being referenced.
+This non-substantive change is necessary for clarity and to reflect current regulatory structure and agency drafting style.